Who Decides Who Is Covered By IR35?

 The IR35 rules change the way in which tax is collected.
 Therefore, if a contractor is deemed to be an employee for tax purposes, the client will deduct any income tax and NICs directly from their pay.
 If a contractor is considered self-employed, he/she is responsible for meeting their own tax obligations.

 If a client decides a contractor is an employee, it raises each party’s tax liabilities.
-This can result in tension between the client and contractor, as each may want to off-set the additional cost.
+This can result in tension between the client and contractor.
+This is because each may want to off-set the additional cost.
 For instance, a client may request that a contractor accepts a lower wage.
 Alternatively, a contractor may want to negotiate a higher day rate.

 HMRC IR35 Dispute Process